Home Equity Line of Credit

 How much can I borrow?

 Your credit limit is determined by taking a percentage of your homes' appraised value and subtracting the balances of any outstanding mortgages on the property.
 The maximum line of credit at this time is $500,000.
-If you qualify, the minimum home equity line is $20,000.
+If you qualify, the minimum home equity line is $10,000.
+The two major factors to determine the amount would be the "Combined Loan to Value" and the "Fic0 Score" as determined by Trans Union, Experian and Equifax.

 How do I use my equity line of credit?